pivot-access-ltd/bma-offline-docs/src/about-networking-6680.md

 The only substantial difference is that the DHCP relay knows the IP address of the DHCP server.
 When a DHCPRequest reaches the relay from a requesting server, for example, the relay absorbs the broadcast packet and creates a routed unicast packet, bound directly for the DHCP server.
 On the way back, the relay converts the DHCPOffer back to a broadcast packet.

 <a href="#heading--about-availability-zones"><h2 id="heading--about-availability-zones">Availability zones</h2></a>
+An availability zone is an organisational unit containing nodes, where each node is in exactly one zone.
+While in production, a machine can be allocated from a specific zone.
+Availability zones can be used for fault-tolerance, service performance, and power management.
+See [Zone examples](/t/how-to-set-up-networks/6174#heading--about-availability-zones) for more details.

+A newly installed MAAS comes with a default zone which initially contains all nodes.
+You cannot remove the 'default' zone or change its name, but you can create new zones and assign machine to them.
 This subsection explains some characteristics and uses of availability zones.

 Here you have the opportunity to learn:

 - [About fault tolerance](#heading--fault-tolerance)
 - [About service performance](#heading--service-performance)
 - [About power management](#heading--power-management)

 <a href="#heading--fault-tolerance"><h3 id="heading--fault-tolerance">About fault tolerance</h3></a>